brangerbriz/machine-learning-docs/markdown/twitterbot-part-1-twitter-data-preparation.md

     times = 0
     while True:
         times += 1
+        # in generators, "yield" is used in place of "return"
         yield "This generator function has been called {} times".format(times)

 # generators are instantiated before being "called" with the next() built-in